jamiefitches/CBSA/README.md

 Note that options for (season), (year) and (radiator_orientation), will need to be specified by the user based on the data sets under study.

-Also note that the naming convention used for (season) is that Spring = Jan-Jun and Fall = Jul-Dec.
+Also note that the naming convention used for (season) is as follows:

+Spring = Jan-Jun

+Fall = Jul-Dec.

 Information about which runs belong to which period can be found at https://halldweb.jlab.org/wiki/index.php/Run_Periods